david-dick/firefox-marionette/README.md

 ## win32\_product\_names

 returns a hash of known Windows product names (such as 'Mozilla Firefox') with priority orders.
-The lower the priority will determine the order that this module will check for the existance of this product.
+The lower the priority will determine the order that this module will check for the existence of this product.
 Only of interest when sub-classing.

 ## window\_handle